-Before university I was working for Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust as a support worker.
+Before university, I was working for Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust as a support worker.
 I had always wanted to become a nurse but had to postpone going to university after starting a family.
-After several years working in the NHS I decided it was the right time for me to go back into education, so enrolled onto a course at Gateshead College before applying to university.
+After several years working in the NHS, I decided it was the right time for me to go back into education, so enrolled onto a course at Gateshead College before applying to university.
 This was the best thing for me to do, as it prepared me for the academic requirements and essay writing style I’d need to succeed in my nursing degree.

-The BSc (Hons) Adult Nursing course is taught by academics who have come from a range of backgrounds and have worked in various specialities, and their unique skills help you progress in your learning.
-I find having a personal clinical link tutor to help guide and assist with any issues that may rise during your time in placement really helpful.
-There’s also weekly group sessions on placement where you can discuss any difficulties that you might be having.
+The BSc (Hons) Adult Nursing Practice course is taught by academics who have come from a range of backgrounds and have worked in various specialities, and their unique skills help you progress in your learning.
+I find having a personal clinical link tutor to help guide and assist with any issues that may rise during your time on placement really helpful.
+There are also weekly group sessions on placement where you can discuss any difficulties that you might be having.
 I find the simulation sessions and practical workshops very rewarding and the skills we learn can be transferred into our clinical placement, to help facilitate meeting the competencies in the Practice Assessment Document.

 Published 1 May 2020